securitybunker/databunker/README.md

 ## Advanced role management, ACL

-By default, all access to Data Bunker is done with one root token or with **Time-limited passwordless access tokens** that allow to read data from specific user record only.
+By default, all access to Data Bunker is done with one root token or with **Time-limited access tokens** that allow to read data from specific user record only.

 For more granular control, Data Bunker supports the notion of custom roles.
 For example, you can create a role